Sweep Range and Sweep Rate

 Linear Sweep Rates

-When the sweep rate is linear, the controller spends the same amount of time at each frequency.
-The frequency width is measured in hertz (Hz) for a linear sweep rate.
+When the sweep rate is linear, the controller runs at a constant rate through each frequency in the range.
+A linear sweep measures frequency width in hertz (Hz).
 For example, we could set the controller to sweep over 1,000Hz in one minute (1,000Hz/min sweep rate).
-We could also define the amount of time to complete the entire sweep.
+We could also define the time to complete the entire sweep, and the controller would spend equal time at each frequency in the range.

 Logarithmic Sweep Rates

-When the sweep rate is logarithmic, the controller accomplishes the same amount of cycles at each frequency.
-With a logarithmic sweep rate, less time is spent at higher frequencies than at lower frequencies because more cycles occur every second at higher frequencies.
+When the sweep rate is logarithmic, the controller runs through the same number of cycles at each frequency.
+With a logarithmic sweep rate, more time is spent at lower frequencies because more cycles occur every second at higher frequencies.
+As such, the controller runs at an exponential rate.

 For a logarithmic rate, frequency width can be measured in decades, or a factor of ten.
 There is one decade between 10Hz and 100Hz, two between 10Hz and 1,000Hz, and so on.
 The frequency width can also be measured in octaves with a logarithmic rate.
 Two frequencies are one octave apart when one frequency is double the frequency of the other.
 10Hz and 20Hz are one octave apart, 10Hz and 40Hz are two octaves apart, and so on.